Point of Sale

 No matter what kind of technology your servers are working with, they should be making a conscious effort to consolidate their trips to each table.
 For instance, servers shouldn’t be making one trip to introduce themselves and then another trip to bring water, when both tasks could be accomplished in one single trip.

 By encouraging FOH staff to consolidate the number of visits to each table, you ensure they’re more efficient with their time and customers spend less downtime waiting on servers.
+This tip is especially important on extra busy days like Mother’s Day or the 4th of July.

 Another tactic you can use to increase table turnover rates is to not seat incomplete parties.